Plants for Butterflies and Other Pollinators

 Size: 4' x 2' spreader and self-seeder

-Care: full sun, part shade in moist or moist well-drained soil.
+Care: full sun to part shade in moist or moist well-drained soil.

 Native: Pennsylvania west to Arkansas and Missouri.
 South to Alabama.

 Phlox is Greek meaning flame.
-A farmyard plant in North America.
-One of the 1st plants collected in No. America – grown in Tradescant the Elder’s (1570-1638) South Lambeth nursery in 1634.
+One of the 1st plants collected in No. America – grown in Tradescant the Elder’s South Lambeth (now a borough of South London) nursery in 1634.
 Offered for sale in Bartram Garden’s 1783 Broadside, America’s 1st plant catalog.

 Like Queen Ann’s lace but fear its invasion?
 Here’s a look-alike, pink perennial that won’t take over.
-It’s many branches, with lacy foliage, each with a pink umbel on an upright stem bloom in early to mid-summer depending on location.
+Its many upright stems, with lacy foliage, each support a pink umbel.
+Blooms in early to mid-summer.

 Placeholder